learn-co-curriculum/dsc-model-fit-linear-regression/README.md

     ['weight', 'acceleration', 'orig_3']

+    //anaconda3/lib/python3.7/site-packages/numpy/core/fromnumeric.py:2389: FutureWarning: Method .ptp is deprecated and will be removed in a future version.
+Use numpy.ptp instead. return ptp(axis=axis, out=out, **kwargs)

 Applying the stepwise selection on our small auto-mpg example (just starting with the predictors weight, acceleration and the origin categorical levels), we end up with a model that just keeps weight, acceleration, and orig_3.

 ### Feature ranking with recursive feature elimination

 Scikit-learn also provides a few [functionalities for feature selection](http://scikit-learn.org/stable/modules/classes.html#module-sklearn.feature_selection).
-Their `Feature Ranking with Recursive Feature Elimination` selects the pre-specified $n$ most important features.
+Their *Feature Ranking with Recursive Feature Elimination* selects the pre-specified $n$ most important features.
 This means you must specify the number of features to retail.
 If this number is not provided, half are used by default.
 See [here](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFE.html) for more information on how the algorithm works.

 ```python